anasderkaoui/AutoRCX/ROS2 and Arduino serial communication/README.md

 rcl_node_t node;
 rcl_timer_t timer;

-int myTriggerPin = D1;  // Trigger on RangeFinder
-int myEchoPin = D0;     // Echo on Rangefinder
-unsigned long myDuration;
+int myTriggerPin = 1;  // Trigger, if you use an Arduino Portenta then D1 int myEchoPin = 0;     // Echo, if you use an Arduino Portenta then D0 unsigned long myDuration;

 #define LED_PIN 13